WatMat1127/V2R/optimizer/README.md

 The `SubAddExPot` statement specifies the absolute path for `VL_main.py`.
 The `param_tag` statement specifies the parameters to be optimized.
 The label should be consistent with those written in _GRRM_job_i_.param.
 The `init_param` statement specifies the initial values for each paramter.
-The `param_range` statement specifies the lower and higher bounds for each paramter (see Figure S6 in the VLAO paper).
+The `param_range` statement specifies the lower and higher bounds for each paramter (see the function B(p) in the original paper).
-The `penalty_std` statement specifies the scale of the barrier function (see Figure S6 in the VLAO paper).
+The `penalty_std` statement specifies the scale of the barrier function (see the function B(p) in the original paper).
 The `max_itr` statement specifies the maximum number of iteration for the conjugate gradient method.
 The `grad_threshold` and `param_threshold` statements specify termination criteria.
 The calculation will be terminated when the maximum absolute values among the gradient components and the displacement components are smaller than those specified here.
 The `f_val_threshold` statement specifies another termination criterion.
 The calculation will be terminated when the objective function is smaller than those specified here.